Travel in Iceland remains normal. See details on the latest eruption

 • A dry snorkel is a basic snorkel with a dry top feature that prevents water from entering the opening.

-Your mouthpiece should be made of silicon.
+Your mouthpiece should be made of silicone.
 It should not move as your jaws relax.

 As you put your mouthpiece in place, the tip of the snorkel should be over the crown of your head when facing down in the water.
 This way, the tip of the snorkel reaches its highest point and avoids water splash.

-At Silfra, we’ll outfit you with your snorkel mask and tube, as well as an undersuit, dry suit, hood and gloves, and fins.
+At Silfra, we’ll provide you with a snorkel mask and tube, as well as an undersuit, dry suit, hood, gloves, and fins.

-Please bring: To keep yourself warm in the 2 degrees Celsius, please wear some thin thermals and warm socks as your base layer, under your toasty dry suit!
+Please bring: To keep yourself warm in the 2 degrees Celsius, please wear some thin thermals and warm socks as your base layer, under your drysuit!

 Snorkeling Do’s & Don’ts